 The demand, the statistics all point to a growth in airline travellers.
 Those travellers cannot step onto an aircraft without crew on board.
 What a great time to apply.
 But be warned get yourself up to speed because you will face competition.
 If you’re new to the possibility of jobs in the airline industry being a career path for you then browse this web site for some more info and then let your imagination possibly take flight.
 If you’re unsure simply think “Why not”, because it is possible.

 Remember, I got my fourth airline job at the age of 47 post driving cement trucks, being a first aid teacher, driving coaches and being a Police Officer before that!

 If you like the idea then you’re encouraged to check out the links above and when you’re finished there get some flight attendant interview tips

-If you want to know about what’s required then be sure to visit the flight attendants training program or if you'd like to apply for flight attendant positions now and would like to get more information on the Airline Flight Attendant Application process for wannabe flight attendants, then simply take a look at the AIRLINES Be a Flight Attendant today program here.
+If you want to know about what’s required then be sure to visit the flight attendants training program or if you'd like to apply for flight attendant positions now and would like to get more information on the Airline Flight Attendant Application process for wannabe flight attendants, then simply take a look at the The Secrets of Flight Attendant Interviews here.

 If you are successful at your interviews then zip over to Airline flight attendant training to get a better insight of the fun (and the study) you’ll have and do in ground school.

 If you are looking even further ahead then check out flight attendant luggage for more info on Cabin carry-on, Cargo and Personal luggage… and some great savings for purchase available through the online shopping portal called Dubli (opens in a new window)